 To be very clear (again): the Yahoo media brand isn’t going away.

-On Monday, Business Insider reported a scoop: that after Verizon completes its acquisition of Yahoo, AOL and Yahoo “plan to call themselves by a new name” and that the new name is Oath.
+On Monday, Business Insider reported a scoop: after Verizon completes its acquisition of Yahoo, AOL and Yahoo “plan to call themselves by a new name,” and the new name is Oath.
 AOL CEO Tim Armstrong, who oversees the media division that will include Yahoo after the acquisition closes, subsequently confirmed the Oath name with a tweet.

 But the immediate headlines about this news were extremely misleading.
 “Say goodbye to AOL and Yahoo,” read the headline at The Week.
 “Yahoo to be renamed Oath,” said the original headlines at The Hollywood Reporter and at Axios.
 Those are incorrect.

 Yahoo, the media brand that so many consumers know, that includes Yahoo Finance, Yahoo Sports, Yahoo News, and other verticals, is not going away.

 Oath is simply the name Verizon has chosen for the media division that will house 20 Verizon-owned media brands, including Yahoo’s sites, AOL (including TechCrunch and Engadget), and Huffington Post.